Upcoming Workshop Schedule

 Thank you for your dedication and your willingness to share your incredible skill and knowledge.
 YOU ARE MY HERO!!
 I look up to you and your work!

 Thanks again for your wonderful conference!

-The following is from a colleague who attended my Scared Stiff workshop recently in Minneapolis:
+The following is from a colleague who attended the same workshop in Minneapolis:

 I just wanted to wish you and your family a very happy, healthy new year.

 Meeting you and taking your workshop in Minneapolis was definitely the highlight of my year.
 Thanks so much again.
 Using your techniques has really made a difference in my work.
 My clients and I are very grateful to you.